 Valencia is one of Europe’s hidden gems.
 Situated along the coast of Spain, it is known for its beaches, relaxed vibes, and stone architecture.

-However, it is often overlooked for more popular places in Spain like Madrid, Málaga, and Barcelona.
+However, it is often overlooked for more popular places in Spain like Madrid, Málaga, Barcelona, or Alicante on the Costa Blanca.
 This fact only makes visiting and exploring Valencia all the more special since it will feel like your own little getaway.